Top-quality handcrafted knives.

 Stefan calls his workshop ‘modest’, but he says “I have produced some very fine knives that have found homes all across the globe, including the USA, Canada, UK, and Europe.”

 He grins, “I know some of my knives have been purchased and passed on to celebrities.
 The wonderful thing is that, if they are well looked after, many of my knives will still be around long after I am no longer alive and who knows where they will go and in whose hands they may end up in.”

 One thing’s for sure, some of them have resulted in Stefan receiving awards at local knife shows.

 Stefan says, that although he makes a variety of shapes and styles of knives – including hunting-, kitchen-, folding-, tactical and art knives – his focus has shifted recently to traditional slip-joint folding knives: “Those folders are a classic and are growing in popularity.
 In many countries like the UK, they are the only knives that can be carried legally.

 Apart from the knives which Stefan makes, he also presents fixed blade knife making courses; “Over a two-day period, I teach a student everything from design, heat treatment, grinding, handle fitment and making a leather sheath and many other aspects of the trade.”

-In 2012, Stefan was co-founder of the North Coast Knife Makers Club, of which he is currently the chairman: “The club has been a great source of information and skills development for both new and old knife makers,” he says.
+In 2012, Stefan was the co-founder of the North Coast Knife Makers Club, of which he is a former chairman: “The club has been a great source of information and skills development for both new and old knife makers,” he says.